Light Yagami: Critical reception

-Light has been labeled by fans and critics alike to be an anti-hero due to the moral ambiguity of his actions, while some reviewers consider him to be a villain protagonist.
+Light Yagami is widely considered to be a villain protagonist and, by many, one of the most evil main characters in anime history due to his god complex, intense narcissism, gleeful and often mocking attitude toward his murders, willingness to kill innocent people or even his family to protect his identity, as well as his manipulation of others into committing suicide and orchestration of murders through the Death Note.
+Among his more notorious and ruthless acts, he forced Naomi Misora into suicide, considered murdering his younger sister Sayu after she was kidnapped by Mello to obtain the Death Note, deliberately burned his girlfriend Kiyomi Takada alive, caused Aiber to die of cancer with his family at his bedside, and manipulated Rem into killing both L and his adoptive father, Watari.
+Consequently, some viewers consider Light to have lost all moral qualities by the end of the story, including his previously good intentions and care for his relatives.
 Tom S. Pepirium of IGN said that he felt surprised when he learned that some viewers, while watching the series, wanted Light to emerge as the victor of the storyline; Pepirium added that his wife said that she was "kinda rooting for Light".
 Pepirium compared wanting Light to win to "cheering for Kevin Spacey at the end of Seven".
 Pepirium added that Brad Swaile, Light's English-language voice actor, "nails" the "difficult" task of making Light "both likable and hated".
 Jason Charpentier of The Anchor stated that Light's attributes and his role as a main character form "part of what makes Death Note interesting".
 Light was also listed 18th in IGN's 2009 best anime character of all-time list with writer Chris Mackenzie praising how Light is "mesmerizing".
 In 2014, he was placed seventh on IGN's list of greatest anime characters of all-time, with the cite stating that "Light Yagami was the force that drove Death Note and made it a phenomenon".
 Manga artist Katsura Hoshino, a former assistant of Takeshi Obata, has said that she likes the way that Light is often drawn as he gives the appeal of a cool villain.